twedds95/ESP_hole/README.md

 ### Upload the SPIFFS

-Trivial with the PIO extension.
+Upload the **bloom.bin** and (optional) **rewrite** files to the ESP.
+This is trivial with the PIO extension.
 But follow [this guide](https://randomnerdtutorials.com/esp32-vs-code-platformio-spiffs/) if you have issues.
 Make sure to research your board to determine its specific capacity.

 ### Upload the sketch